-Program Director, Professor Jeffrey Weaner; Associate Professor of Practice Alesia Yakos-Brown, Field Coordinator; and Assistant Professor of Practice Tess Sullivan
+Interim Program Director, Assistant Professor Tess Homier; Associate Professor of Practice Alesia Yakos-Brown, Field Coordinator

 Mission Statement: The Defiance College Social Work Program strives to be a learning and nurturing community where the facets of students are developed through self-reflection, academics, experiential learning, and openness.
 Our aim is to develop professional generalist social workers who embody the values of our profession, while striving to understand the complexity of people and their circumstances, and are dedicated to strengthening the communities, groups, and individuals that comprise our diverse world.
 The program also strives to develop servant leaders who seek to enrich opportunities for the oppressed and are advocates for social justice.